 Shorncliffe – 1910 transformation

-To create a serene sanctuary for effortless living and discrete entertaining, and build underneath without raising the house, avoiding the need for town planning and heritage permissions.
+The vision for this property was to create a serene sanctuary for effortless living and discrete entertaining.
+The owners wanted to build underneath without raising the house to avoid the need for town planning or heritage permissions.

-Previously a holiday home for a Brisbane lord mayor, few Art Nouveau details remained following this 1940s conversion into four poky flats.
-The original house rested on a water table and termites had rotted the timber from underneath.
-Inside, cracked aluminium windows obscured panoramic views of Moreton Bay to the east and western views to Taylor Range were lost in the oppressive heat generated by a corrugated iron roof.
-Add to all that the presence of very close neighbours.
+Once a holiday home for a Brisbane lord mayor, this once beautiful 140s art nouveau-style property had been converted into four poorly structured flats.
+The original house rested on a water table and termites had rotted the timber underneath.
+Cracked aluminium windows obscured panoramic views of Moreton Bay to the east, and western views of Taylor Range were lost in the oppressive heat generated by a corrugated iron roof.
+Neighbouring houses were pressed up close to the property, allowing for little privacy.

 Our Happy Clients